 Here are some free tools you can use to create your infographics with –

 - Photoscape – Free desktop photo editing/graphics creation software.

 - Canva Infographic Maker

 #9.
 Do blog commenting

 Asides driving referral traffic, blog commenting, when done correctly, is a great way to do the following –

 - To connect with other like-minded bloggers and to stay in touch.

-- To add value to a blog post as well as to contribute to conversations.
+- To add value to a blog post as well as to contribute and open up conversations.